-My name is James Guillochon (here's how to pronounce my name), and I'm currently an Einstein Fellow at the ITC at Harvard-Smithsonian Center for Astrophysics.
+My name is James Guillochon (here's how to pronounce my name), and I'm currently an ITC Fellow at the Harvard-Smithsonian Center for Astrophysics.
 I'm primarily interested in transient phenomena in time domain astronomy, including strong tidal encounters between bodies, collisions of stars, and supernovae.
 My projects of past and present are described in detail in the links available in the "Projects" menu above.

 I received my undergraduate degree in physics from UC Irvine, and wrote my senior thesis with James Bullock.
 After college I worked at HRL Laboratories for two years, where I developed algorithms for distributed sensor networks.